davebshow/goblin/docs/ogm.rst

 And that is it, these are valid element classes that can be saved to the graph database.
-Using the three classes we can model a series of people that are connected to the cities in which they were born.
+Using these three classes we can model a series of people that are connected to the cities in which they were born.
 However, these elements aren't very useful, as they don't contain any information about the person or place.
-To remedy this, we will add some properties to the classes.
+To remedy this, add some properties to the classes.

 Using :py:mod:`goblin.properties`
 ---------------------------------